GerHobbelt/cef-wiki/GeneralUsage.md

 ### Single Executable

 When running as a single executable the entry-point function is required to differentiate between the different process types.
-The single executable structure is supported on Windows and Linux but not on Mac OS X.
+The single executable structure is supported on Windows and Linux but not on MacOS.

 ```
 // Program entry-point function.